Wang Wei (699 – 761)

 Leading one to an ancient source.

-Watching fresh-coloured trees, never thinking of distance
+Watching fresh-colored trees, never thinking of distance

 Coming to the end of the blue stream